 c.
 Non-specific Evidence That Does Not Warrant Reconsideration or Reopening.
 Under any circumstance where incoming correspondence does not support reconsideration or reopening, the assigned CE or FAB representative assigned to the case is responsible for uploading a memorandum to file in OIS documenting the actions taken to review the correspondence that supports taking no action.

 5. Reopening and Vacating a FAB Decision.
 The DEEOIC Director or an individual acting under a delegated authority, reopens a Final Decision by issuing a Director’s Order.

 a.
 Director’s Order Content.
 A Director’s Order contains three components.

 (1) Cover Letter.
 The cover letter is addressed to the claimant(s) receiving the Director’s Order.
 It cites the authority by which a Final Decision or Remand Order is being vacated, and provides a summary of the issue under review, a clear indication of all actions taken under the Order and the reopening conclusion.

 (3) Certificate of Service.
 This confirms the mailing date of a Director’s Order, and lists the name and address of the intended decision recipient.
 A Certificate of Service is completed individually for each claimant (or his or her authorized representative) who is party to the Director’s Order.
-It must be date stamped on the date of decision mailing.
+It must be dated on the date of decision mailing.

 a.
 Issuance of a Denial of Reopening Request is to be Limited to the Individual(s) Requesting Review of a Final Decision.